johngrahamreynolds/Physics/Solutions/README.md

 # Solutions
 In my free time, I enjoy continuing my graduate-level physics education.
-In a calculated capacity, balancing breadth and depth, I read physics community recommended texts while solving (and validating solutions to) as many problems in them as I can to solidy my knowledge of the material.
+In a calculated capacity, balancing breadth and depth, I read physics community recommended texts while solving (and validating solutions to) as many problems in them as I can to solidify my knowledge of the material.
 The vast majority of my notes are *written by hand*, but I plan to gradually type them and post them here.

 Over the years, there have been countless excellent courses taught on these subjects.
 For relevant topics below (like QFT), I have found lauded courses and their corresponding notes and semesterly agenda to aid in the direction of my learning.